pgryko/document-anonymizer/CODE_REVIEW_COMPREHENSIVE.md

 ## Conclusion

 This is a well-architected, security-conscious implementation of a document anonymization system.
 The code quality is high, with excellent separation of concerns and defensive programming practices.

-The main areas for improvement are test coverage and completing the UNet training implementation.
-The system is production-ready for VAE training and inference, with robust error handling and monitoring capabilities.
+**Key Updates from Current Review:**
+- UNet training is more complete than previously documented (full training loop exists)
+- Test infrastructure needs attention before coverage can be properly assessed
+- OCR integration remains incomplete as documented
+- Main gap is dataset implementation for UNet training, not the trainer itself

+The system appears production-ready for VAE training and shows strong implementation of UNet training logic, though it needs dataset support and OCR integration completion.

 The codebase demonstrates best practices in:
 - Security-first design